replicate/getting-started-cloudflare-workers/README.md

 ## Getting started

-To create a new Cloudflare Workers project using this repo as a template, run the following command:
+To create a new Cloudflare Workers project using this repo as a template, run this command:

 ```bash
 npm create cloudflare@latest -- cloudflare-replicate-demo --template zeke/getting-started-cloudflare-workers